Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

+Since the entire phase function is a collection of the base Fresnel phase, we further investigate the individual PSFs that are generated from the polygonal sub-apertures.
+As demonstrated in \tocheck{Supplemental Document 1}, when adjacent Fresnel phase centers are at the centroids of the cell, the cross interference between individual cells are negligible, with maximum error less than 1\%.
+The equivalent PSF can be approximated by the union of individual PSFs,

-where we denote $\psf^0_i \left( x, y, \lambda\right)$ as the centered PSF as if the aperture were located at the origin of the design space.
-See \change{Methods and Supplementary Note 1} for detailed derivations.
+where $\psf_i^0$ is the centered PSF as if the aperture were located at the origin.
+Note that in the simulation and optimization below, we do not simulate individual PSFs separately, but use the entire constructed phase function to obtain the panchromatic PSF.

-These individual apertures are significant, since the resulting diffraction pattern generates a small directional filter depending on the geometry.
-A collection of the distinct directional filters are resulted from different Voronoi cells.
-We investigate the directional filtering effect in Fig.~\ref{fig:optimization}.
+These irregular apertures are significant, since the resulting diffraction pattern generates a set of compact directional filters depending on the geometries.
+We show such directional filtering effect in Fig.~\ref{fig:directional}.
 The center of a base Fresnel phase is first shifted randomly off the origin.
 A polygon aperture is then imposed on the phase profile.
-Here we evaluate four simple polygons, a triangle, a square, a pentagon, and a hexagon, as shown in Fig.~\ref{fig:optimization}a.
-The corresponding PSFs (brightness enhanced for better visualization) are rendered according to the color response function of an arbitrary color camera, as shown in Fig.~\ref{fig:optimization}b.
+Here, without loss of generality, we illustrate four simple polygons, a triangle, a \change{rectangle}, a pentagon, and a hexagon (Fig.~\ref{fig:directional}a).
+The corresponding \change{panchromatic} PSFs are rendered \change{in false color} in Fig.~\ref{fig:directional}b.
 Long tails in the PSFs show up in the perpendicular directions to the polygon edges due to diffraction.
+A collection of such directional spots resulted from these cells make up the effective PSF.

 It is more effective to evaluate the PSF through its frequency counterpart, the MTF.
-With higher MTF across all spatial frequencies, the imaging system preserves more details in the scene, a property that has long been used to evaluate the quality of lens-based optics.
-It can be seen from the log-scale panchromatic MTFs in Fig.~\ref{fig:optimization}c that the long tails in the spatial domain cause the MTF to drop in certain directions in the Fourier domain, while information is maintained in other directions.
-As the polygon becomes more regular in all edges, the directional filtering tends to be more isotropic.
+With higher MTF across all frequencies, the imaging system preserves more details in the scene, a property that has long been used to evaluate the quality of lens-based optics.
+It can be seen from the log-scale panchromatic MTFs in Fig.~\ref{fig:directional}c that the long tails in the spatial domain cause the MTF to drop in certain directions, while information is maintained in other directions. \change{For example, in the triangle and rectangle cases, the elongated directions in the PSF are compressed in the MTF, whereas the squeezed directions in the PSF are then pulled in the frequency domain.
+This is a result of the scaling property of the Fourier transform.} As the polygon becomes more regular in all edges \change{(e.g., the pentagon and hexagon examples)}, the directional filtering tends to be more isotropic.
 A circular aperture as in conventional lenses would result in no directional filtering effect at all.